ovppd-rda/rda-report/README.md

 # VSU RDA Reports

-This repository hosts institutional reports prepared under the Office of the Vice President for Planning and Development – Research, Development, and Assessment (OVPPD-RDA).
-It provides accessible documentation and survey outputs that support compliance monitoring, risk management, and housing policy development at Visayas State University.
+This repository hosts institutional reports prepared under the Office of the Vice President for Planning and Development – Research, and Data Analysis (OVPPD-RDA).
+It provides accessible documentation and survey outputs that support compliance monitoring, risk management, and policy development at Visayas State University.

 ## 📊 Available Reports